xvronny/django-typeahead/README.rst

 {% endblock %}
 ```

-Here we use [django-bootstrap4](https://github.com/zostera/django-bootstrap4) to translate [the basics](https://twitter.github.io/typeahead.js/examples/#the-basics) in Typeahead.js [examples page](https://twitter.github.io/typeahead.js/examples) but you can create your HTML forms manually.
+Here we use [django-bootstrap4](https://github.com/zostera/django-bootstrap4) but you can create your HTML forms manually.

 Bugs and Suggestions